Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Theoretical and Empirical Investigations

 where $\odot$ denotes element-wise multiplication and $\mathbf{1}$ is a vector of ones.
 To determine whether the reinforcement learning update increases or decreases entropy, we compute the inner product between the objective gradient $\nabla_z L$ and the global entropy gradient $\nabla_z H$:

-For a more detailed derivation of \cref{eq1}, please refer to \cref{appendix:proof1}.
+For a more detailed derivation, please refer to Section \ref{appendix:proof1}.
 The second term represents an expectation over the vocabulary (weighted by squared probabilities).
 Since we are analyzing the gradient contribution of a specific token update, the sign is primarily determined by the token-specific term relative to the baseline.
-Focusing on the token-specific component, we obtain the following relationship:

-This derivation suggests that the change in entropy depends on the Surprisal of token $a$ ($-\ln \pi(a|s)$) relative to the current Entropy ($H$) of the distribution.
+Let